She Likes Me!

 While we were out, she realized she was missing her “2.”

 I left about 7:30.
 We prolonged the departure enough.
 She didn’t want me to leave, and she told me so.
 Music to a mom’s ears.
 But it was time.
-I wanted to get home for Bradley (and the dogs) and I was working the next day.
-As I left, both of us began to get teary eyed, but neither of us wanted to cry.
-Good things were ahead.
+We both agreed: We’re done.
+No more crying.
+And that was that.
+As I left, both of us began to get teary eyed, but we moved forward and college began; good things were ahead.

 On the way home I thought about how good our experience was.
 I thought about how similar it might have been to many families we know.
 And I thought, for the first time in a very long time, this experience felt normal, and knowing it was similar to experiences others might have gave us both so much pleasure and satisfaction.
 The tears came, but this time they weren’t about something being taken away that wasn’t our choice.
-Instead, the loss of childhood as we knew it was a result of something good: College.
+Instead, the loss of childhood as we knew it was a result of something good: college.
 It’s something Bridgette chose.
 It’s something she earned, and something she’s been given.
 Her tears were good and clean and uncontaminated.
-And, I left knowing, she likes me.
-All our tears were tears worthy of a celebration.
+And, I left knowing, she likes me!

 And I thank Jesus for His goodness and mercy.